Matthew

 Mel Gibson's "Passion of Christ" will remain a standard for years to come in portraying the events of the crucifixion of Jesus.
 It's a beautiful film that strives for historical accuracy.
 Yet it has one major flaw.

 A friend of mine, who saw the film, was not impressed.
-He's not a believer, although I should say, he is not a churchie, or even more accurately, he is not a "born again believer", since we do tend to define "born again" in a way other than the Bible defines it.
-Let's call him a seeker.
+He's not a churchie, but definitely a seeker.
 Anyway, he didn't like the film.
 He was quite put off by the violence.
 In fact, he felt it was an attempt at self-flagellation, a return to the dark ages, a return to monastic ritual floggings.
 I guess I wouldn't have noted his criticism if it weren't for the fact that I have heard others make the same point.

 Discussion

-1. If the church (fellowship of believers) is the "servant of Lord", what lesson, in the face of mockery and false accusation, can we learn from Jesus' crucifixion?
+1. If the church, the fellowship of believers, is the "servant of the Lord", what lesson, in the face of mockery and false accusation, can we learn from Jesus' crucifixion?
 Should we be silent in the face of injustice.

-2. The crucifixion, with its Old Testament allusions, serves as the fulfillment of the age - "the time is fulfilled".
-Identify the consequences that Matthew sees flowing from this event, and the only acceptable response to it.
+2. The crucifixion, with its Old Testament allusions, serves as the fulfillment of the age - "the time is fulfilled."
+Identify the consequences that Matthew sees flowing from this event.